 - Writing a first draft of an MLA research essay with parenthetical citations

 - Providing constructive feedback of other students' first drafts (participating in a “virtual peer review”)

 - Composing a final draft of the essay according to MLA format

-- Editing and proofreading the final draft
+- Revising and editing the final draft

 - Including a Works Cited (bibliography) for the paper